There is no fee unless we win!

 • Preserve any torn or bloodied clothing as evidence

-Don't rely on law enforcement to maintain these records — gather your own copies as soon as possible.
+Don't rely on law enforcement to maintain these records.
+Request and keep your own copies as soon as possible.

 Don't hesitate to immediately contact a knowledgeable dog bite attorney after a police dog attack.
-These cases involve complex legal issues spanning both civil rights law and dog bite statutes.
+These cases involve complex legal issues that span both civil rights law and dog-bite statutes.
+Our experienced attorneys can:

 • Evaluate whether excessive force was used